 Faculty Mentor: Dr. Sergiy Markutsya, Assistant Professor, Department of Mechanical Engineering, University of Kentucky Paducah Campus

 Abstract: Current coarse-grain molecular dynamics methods accurately predict structure but not dynamic properties such as diffusion coefficient and viscosity.
-The question is: Does the application of new coarse-grain method accurately predict both structure and dynamic properties of ionic liquids when compared to reference atomic molecular dynamics simulation?
-This research investigates the application of a new coarse-grain method that will accurately predict both structure and dynamic properties of ionic liquids when compared to reference atomic molecular dynamics simulation.
+The question is: Does the application of a new coarse-grain method accurately predict both the structure and dynamic properties of ionic liquids when compared to reference atomic molecular dynamics simulation?
+This research investigates the application of a new coarse-grain method that will accurately predict both the structure and dynamic properties of ionic liquids when compared to reference atomic molecular dynamics simulation.

 Undergraduate Research Scholars: Jack Keady and Reagan Gorman

 Faculty Mentor: Dr. William Ford, Assistant Professor, Biosystems and Agricultural Engineering, University of Kentucky

 Graduate Student Collaborators: Brad Ballard, Cory Radcliff, and Alexandria Jensen